Lisela people: Language

 The native Lisela people speak the Lisela language, which belongs to the Central Maluku branch of the Malayo-Polynesian languages.
 Within its framework consists of 2 distinct dialects namely the Lisela dialect, which is spoken by most of the Lisela people and the Tagalisa dialect, which is mostly spoken among those living in the north eastern coast of Buru Island.

 Most Lisela people speak their native Lisela language on a daily basis, although there are traces of its usage tends to head toward a decline; which is much noticeable compared to their closely related Buru people.
 This is due to active contact with the Lisela people living along the coastal areas with outsiders from other parts of Indonesia who settled in the Buru Island since the beginning of the 20th century.
 As a result the natives gradually shift to the usage of the official language of Indonesia, Indonesian or the Ambon dialect of Malay language (Ambonese Malay), a fairly common lingua franca among the Moluccans which is a simplified Indonesian language with additions of the local lexicon.

 Religion

 The vast majority of Lisela people are Sunni Muslims.
-There is also a small Christian community that makes up about 5% of the people group whom are mostly Protestants, but also Catholics and Evangelical Christians.
+There is also a small Christian community that makes up about 5% of the people group who are mostly Protestants, but also Catholics and Evangelical Christians.
 The remaining 30% of the people group are also represented with some remnant of the traditional folk beliefs.
 At the same time, many Muslims themselves also retain significant remnants of these beliefs.
 This often leads to peculiar interpretations of the Islamic canons and sometimes result in the formation of unique syncretic cults and rituals.
 The blending of the Islamic-pagan ritual is most pronounced for example in marriage, when wedding begins with selling the bride by her parents' house, in accordance with the traditional ritual minta bini and culminates with the collective Muslim prayer.